hwahdan99/LibraryApp/README.md

    - Endpoint: \books
    - GET /books: Get a list of all books in the library.
    - POST /books: Add a new book.
-   - GET /books/:bookId : Get details of a specific book by its ID.
+   - GET /books/:isbn : Get details of a specific book by its ISBN.
-   - PUT /books/:bookId : Update the details of a specific book.
+   - PUT /books/:isbn : Update the details of a specific book.
-   - DELETE /books/:bookId: Delete a specific book by its ID.
+   - DELETE /books/:isbn : Delete a specific book by its ISBN.
    - Request Body: ```{
   "title": "Book Title",
   "author": "Author Name",
   "isbn": "ISBN Number"
+}```

+2. Borrowers
+   - GET /borrowers: Get a list of all registered borrowers.
+   - POST /borrowers: Register a new borrower.
+   - GET /borrowers/:borrowerId : Get details of a specific borrower by their ID.
+   - PUT /borrowers/:borrowerId : Update the details of a specific borrower.
+   - DELETE /borrowers/:borrowerId : Delete a specific borrower by their ID.
+   - - Request Body: ```{
+  "firstName": "Borrower first name",
+  "lastName": "Borrower last name",
+  "email": "Borrower Email"
 }```